 Daily, banks with excess reserves lend to banks short of funds.
-After all, they do not want their excess reserves to not earn any interest.
+After all, they want their excess reserves to earn interest.
 The Federal Reserve’s target rate for short-term (usually overnight) loans between banks is the federal funds rate.
 The Fed uses open market operations to nudge the federal funds rate toward the Fed’s target.

 The discount rate is normally set higher than the federal funds rate since the Federal Reserve wants to discourage banks from using the discount window.
 The graph below illustrates the relationship between the discount rate and federal funds rate since 2003.

 During recessions or periods with a lackluster economy, the Federal Reserve will lower the discount rate and the federal funds rate.
 Lower interest rates flow through the economy and spur economic growth.
 Conversely, these rates are increased when the Federal Reserve is fearful of inflationary pressures from an overheated economy.

 Dig Deeper With These Free Lessons:

 Monetary Policy – The Power of an Interest Rate

 Fractional Reserve Banking and The Creation of Money